nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 2a1.
 An error message is shown to the user.

         Use case resumes at step 2.

+* 2b.
+There are no appointments for the current day.

+    * 2b1.
+A message is shown informing the user that there are no appointments for the current day.

+        Use case ends.

 ### Non-Functional Requirements  <a name="nfr"/>